 Derivatives Risk.
-Options are a derivative investment.
+Options and gold futures are derivative investments.
 The use of derivative instruments involves risks different from, or possibly greater than, the risks associated with investing directly in securities and other traditional investments.
-These risks include (i) the risk that the counterparty to a derivative transaction may not fulfill its contractual obligations; (ii) risk of mispricing or improper valuation; and (iii) the risk that changes in the value of the derivative may not correlate perfectly with the underlying asset, rate or index.
+These risks include (i) the risk that the counterparty to a derivative transaction may not fulfil its contractual obligations; (ii) risk of mispricing or improper valuation; and (iii) the risk that changes in the value of the derivative may not correlate perfectly with the underlying asset, rate or index.
 Derivative prices are highly volatile and may fluctuate substantially during a short period of time.
 Such prices are influenced by numerous factors that affect the markets, including, but not limited to: changing supply and demand relationships; government programs and policies; national and international political and economic events, changes in interest rates, inflation and deflation and changes in supply and demand relationships.
 Trading derivative instruments involves risks different from, or possibly greater than, the risks associated with investing directly in securities.

-Option Risk.
+Options Risk.
 As the buyer of a put or call option, the Fund risks losing the entire premium invested in the option if the Fund does not exercise the option.
 Spread writing exposes the Fund to losses up to the amount between strike prices of the purchased option and the written option.
+To the extent not offset by the purchased leg of an option spread, an increase in the price of the written leg will produce a corresponding loss to the Fund.